-To focus on the severity adjusted length of stay, Sky Ridge Medical Center identified the importance of and coordination of care with Colorado's statewide initiatives.
+To focus on severity adjusted length of stay, The Medical Center of Aurora identified the importance and coordination of care with Colorados statewide initiatives.

-These partners would appropriately intersect with the focus on length of stay management.
-They would help us to strengthen and coordinate services that will further assist in efforts to reduce avoidable hospitalizations.
+HQIP - 2021 HQIP includes patient safety measures to including sepsis care.
+This would appropriately intersect with the focus on length of stay management.

+Accountable Care Collaborative - To strengthen the coordination of services will further assist in efforts to reduce avoidable hospitalizations.
 Collaboration with the RAE for discharge planning and services is critical to safe discharge handoff.